cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 - [[Morgantha]] is not home when the characters arrive, but her daughters [[Bella Sunbane]] and [[Offalia Wormwiggle]] are there
 	- [[Bella Sunbane|Bella]] is on the first floor baking
 	- [[Offalia Wormwiggle|Offalia]] is upstairs running the bone grinder
-- All three
+- All three disguise themselves as old women in their
-- If the players knock
+- If the players knock, [[Bella Sunbane|Bella]] is really friendly and invites them inside

 ## Areas
 ### Ground Floor